How Industrial Graduate Schools contribute to the development of Integrated Research and Education Environments

 The programme’s contribution to business sector development

-Industrial graduate schools are an important venture for the supply of competence to the business sector.
+Industrial graduate schools are an important venture to increase the business competitiveness.
 They contribute to competence building where the business sector needs it.
 Joint solutions of research problems provide the opportunity to produce tangible results for participating companies, such as new or further developed products and processes.
 Industrial graduate schools also provide valuable networks to the business sector, both in academia and among participating companies.
 These networks have led to results such as new client contacts, joint product development projects, and larger industry-wide research projects.

 The size of an industrial graduate school varies between six and 20 doctoral students.
 The contribution per doctoral student totals SEK 1.8 million for a doctorate awarded, and SEK 900,000 for a licentiate awarded.
 The graduate school is to be implemented in co-production with business partners.
 Participating companies must actively contribute and be well integrated into the graduate school’s implementation.
 The business sector contributes, through in-kind and/or direct funding, an amount at least equivalent to the Knowledge Foundation contribution.
 Companies’ contributions can, for example, consist of salary costs for the research students, time for mentors/supervisors at the company, or contributions to other activities that contribute to the development of the doctoral student or the graduate school.
 The Knowledge Foundation requires the university to co-fund the graduate school.

 Who can apply, and how it works

 • Sweden’s university colleges and new universities, authorized to award graduate degrees in the intended field, are eligible to apply for funding.

 • The project must be co-produced together with business partners, and their contribution must be described in the application.

 • Calls for proposals within the programme are issued annually, in autumn.
 Applications must be registered via the Ansök & rapportera portal.